eaglejs/timekeeper/README.md

 # Timekeeper for Unisys Federal Employee's

-## Purpose is to create a one or two-step process that eliminates human error while adding time for multiple timesheets.
-Why multiple timesheets you ask?
-Ask the government. :) My goal is to make everything consistent with one command.
+## Purpose is to create a one-step process that eliminates human error while adding time.

 ## Requirements:
 	- Ruby